denoptim-project/DENOPTIM/README.md

 ## Usage
 ### Graphical User Interface
 The graphical user interface (GUI) of DENOPTIM facilitates the preparation and analysis of DENOPTIM experiments.
-After building the DENOPTIM package (see Installation), the GUI can be launched by double-click on the <code>$DENOPTIM_HOME/build/GUI.jar</code> (Win/Mac/Linux) file or using the following command (Mac/Linux):
+After building the DENOPTIM package (see [Installation](#installation)), the GUI can be launched by double-click on the <code>$DENOPTIM_HOME/build/GUI.jar</code> (Win/Mac/Linux) file or using the following command (Mac/Linux):

     java -jar $DENOPTIM_HOME/build/GUI.jar

-where <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned from the GitHub repository
+where <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned the DENOPTIM distribution.

 ### Command Line Programs (Mac/Linux)
 DENOPTIM programs are typically run using the following command

     java -jar <program.jar> <input_parameters>

-where <code>&lt;program.jar&gt;</code> is the JAR file of the program you what to run, for instance <code>DenoptimGA.jar</code> for the the genetic algorithm, or <code>DenoptimCG.jar</code> for the 3D-structure builder, or <code>FragSpaceExplorer.jar</code> for the virtual screening tool, and <code>&lt;input_parameters&gt;</code> is a text file containing [keywords](https://htmlpreview.github.io/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html#Toc35546_1191730726).
+where <code>&lt;program.jar&gt;</code> is the JAR file of the program you what to run, for instance <code>DenoptimGA.jar</code> for the the genetic algorithm, or <code>DenoptimCG.jar</code> for the 3D-structure builder, or <code>FragSpaceExplorer.jar</code> for the virtual screening tool, and <code>&lt;input_parameters&gt;</code> is a text file containing [parameters and keywords](https://htmlpreview.github.io/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html#Toc35546_1191730726).
-A complete example of usage of the genetic algorithm can be found under the test folder at (./test/PtCOLX2_GA).
+Complete examples of DENOPTIM experiments running the genetic algorithm or the virtual screening tool can be found under the test folder at [test/PtCOLX2_GA](./test/PtCOLX2_GA) and [test/PtCOLX2_FSE](./test/PtCOLX2_FSE) respectively.

 ## User Manual
 The complete user manual is available under the <code>doc</code> folder and is accessible [on line](http://htmlpreview.github.com/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html)